Spectral gap of convex combination of a random permutation and a bistochastic matrix: High trace method

 Therefore:

 It gives the second claim of the lemma.
-We now count the inconsistent edges using the vocabulary of the the proof of Lemma $\ref{boundingWlT(s,a,p)}$.
-Exploring $\gamma$ chronologically, seeing a new consistent edge comes down to discovering a new edge with either one of its ending vertices that had been seen before.
-That can happen either after leaving the forest constructed so far, at a first visit of a excess edge or a merging time.
-Every such step can create $2$ inconsistent edge : the one we see at this moment and the one seen before with at least one of its ending point in common.
-Besides leaving the forest constructed so far is preceded by taking a new excess edge.
-Therefore we may say that:
+We now count the inconsistent edges using the vocabulary of the the proof of $\cref{boundingWlTsap}$.
+Exploring $\gamma$ chronologically, seeing a new inconsistent edge means that we discover an edge with either one of its ending vertices that had been seen before.
+That can happen either at the beginning of a sequence of times that goes out of the existing forest so far, at a merging time or at a first visit of an excess edge.
+Every time $(i,t)$ where we start a sequence of times going out of the existing forest and such that we discover a new inconsistent edge is preceded by a first visit of an excess edge.
+Every such step can create $2$ inconsistent edge: the one we see at this time and the one seen before with at least one of its ending point in common.
+Therefore we have

 However the bound on $b$ can be slightly improved.
-Indeed each time we discover a new element of an already seen connected component it means that either we have taken an excess edge or we might be at a merging time.
-If the merging time discover a $y$ never seen before, in regard of the definition of the connected component it means that we will see this same $y$ at some point later, and therefore a new excess edge.
-The fact is that we then have counted $2$ new inconsistent edges that cannot be.
-Therefore we have in fact :
+Indeed each time we discover a new element of an already seen connected component it means that either we have taken an excess edge or we are at a merging time and the corresponding edge $(x,y)$ is such that $x$ has never been seen before and therefore no possibly inconsistent outgoing edge was discovered before.
+Also either the $y$ in this edge has never been seen before, and therefore no new inconsistent edge here, or it has been seen before and we are in presence of an excess edge.
+In conclusion each time we discover a new element of a connected component $\cc$, we have counted $2$ new inconsistent edges that cannot be.
+Therefore we have in fact